 - Marinate them in olive oil or coconut oil and bake them into chips, just like Kale chips.

 - Juice them.
 Add them to a smoothie or put them through a juicer and separate the juice and the pulp.
 Lamb’s Quarters and nettles are especially delicious as green juice.
 A little goes a long way though.

 - Chop green edibles and freeze them in water in icecube trays and add them to winter soups and sauces.
 Freezing in water, prevents the tissues in the greens from breaking up, and offers a better product for preserving the weedy goodness.

 Check out this chart and discover how nutritious those weeds really are.
 Start looking for creative ways to utilize them in your cuisine this summer.

 Caution: Only use weeds that you know have been grown organically.
 Weeds sprayed with pesticides and herbicides, or weeds close to roadways will be contaminated with heavy metals and other poisons.
 If you want to harvest wild edibles on private land, always ask permission before you harvest.
 Many people will be happy to let you harvest their weeds.
 Be very sure that you know that wild edible that you are harvesting.
 Never taste-test it to see if it’s poisonous or edible.
 If you are a beginner, ask an experienced gardener or food forager to help you identify the weeds the first time you try to forage.
 Or get a good field guide for the weeds in your area and take it with you on your foraging hikes.
 I can’t stress enough, that you really need to coreectly identify the weeds before you harvest them.
 So take the time to read a field guide to weeds or take a workshop from your local college or take a class in a local park.

-I hope you’ll look at your weeds with fresh eyes, now that you see how nutritious they are and how easy it is to preserve their mineral rich goodness.
-Leave a comment and tell me your favorite way to preserve wild edibles.
+I hope you’ll look at your edible wild plants with fresh eyes, now that you see how nutritious they are and how easy it is to preserve their mineral rich goodness.
+What are your favorite ways to preserve wild edibles.